bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/empedocles.md

 ![Empedocles.jpg](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/Empedocles.jpg?raw=true)

 **Empedocles Of Acragas** was a Greek philosopher who is best known for his belief that all matter was composed of four elementsfire, air, water, and earth.
 Some have considered him the inventor of rhetoric and the founder of the science of medicine in Italy.

-Four element theory of the worldfire, air, water, and earth

-Beginnings of empiric science experiment showing that air exists and is not just empty space by observing that water did not enter a vessel when placed under water.

 Born about 492 BC Acragas (now Agrigento, Sicily, Italy).
 Died about 432 BC Peloponnese, Greece.